-Of course, Homo Sapiens are no where near extinct, but they are, as a general whole, declining in health compared to previous years.
+Of course, Homo Sapiens are nowhere near extinct, but they generally decline in health compared to previous years.

-Sedentary lifestyle in most Western societies has contributed to this effect, but it’s not just the lack of exercise that is causing the decline of human beings.
-It is the nutrition (or lack thereof) in the foods we eat.
+A sedentary lifestyle in most Western societies has contributed to this effect, but it’s not just the lack of exercise that is causing the decline of human beings.
+It is the nutrition (or lack thereof) in our foods.

-The world is moving to a corporate food supply in which speed and convenience and price have become the champions that dictate our food choices.
-And in each case, whether it’s speed, price or easiness, we are paying a price—a price of health.
+The world is moving to a corporate food supply in which speed, convenience, and price have become the champions that dictate our food choices.
+And in each case, whether it’s speed, cost, or easiness, we are paying the price—a price of health.

-Real food is slow food.
-It should not be “cheap,” and should take great care and labor to produce.
-It should be as close to the “raw” and “natural” state as possible, which is what goes first when you make food more convenient and cheaper.
+Real Food is slow Food.
+It should not be “cheap” and should take great care and labor to produce.
+It should be as close to the “raw” and “natural” state as possible, which goes first when making Food more convenient and cheaper.

-Of course, there is a way to do real, slow food the right way (the Wild line for example!), but most companies do not take this route because it is more expensive and more difficult to do at scale.
+Of course, there is a way to do real, slow Food the right way (the Wild line, for example!), but most companies do not take this route because it is more expensive and more challenging to do at scale.

-If you want to deliver millions of meals to thousands of grocery stores around the country (or world), you have to use preservation techniques like freezing, chemicals and preservatives, all of which remove a bit of the “nature” from the final product.
+Suppose you want to deliver millions of meals to thousands of grocery stores around the country (or the world).
+In that case, you must use preservation techniques like freezing, chemicals, and preservatives, all of which remove a bit of the “nature” from the final product.

-The answer is food that is local and slow and/or that is grown and manufactured in a certain way that respects the principles of slow, real food.
+The answer is local and slow Food grown and manufactured in a certain way that respects the principles of slow, Real Food.

 When you shop, read labels.
 Find out where the products come from and how they are made.
 You don’t have to live on a farm to make better food choices.
 Find reputable sources of the foods you enjoy and support them.

-Doing so will make you, the environment and the world—through supporting a better food system—better.
+Doing so will improve you, the environment, and the world by supporting a better food system.